Tarkennusvahti/cash_register_robbery/README.md

 It's not perfect and will probably never be.
 Do whatever you wish with it.
 Steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=3521013573

-Currently supports two languages: English and Finnish.
+Currently supports three languages:
+English
+Finnish
+Spanish (Credits: Deix)